brandonpittman/site/src/routes/about/index.md

 My first son, Marcus, was born in September 2021 and my second son, Lucas, was born in March 2024.

-When I have time for myself, I study traditional Stoicism (mentoring at [The College of Stoic Philosophers][cosp]), train jiu-jitsu, play video games, cook, drink natural wine, craft beer, and good whisky.
+When I have time for myself, I study traditional Stoicism (mentoring at [The College of Stoic Philosophers][cosp]), train jiu-jitsu, study Latin, and read comics.

 [Vue.js]: https://vuejs.org
 [cosp]: https://collegeofstoicphilosophers.org